LuccaHellriegel/ProbLogicClassifier/README.md

 TODO

+* Using PP is much more lightweight than using full fledged neural nets
 * Randomly and automatically generated educational material makes digital learning more effective
 * Varying the questions breaks up the monotony of flashcards

 ### The goal of this application

 TODO

+* to sketch out an experiment with automatic flashcard generation
+* to show some untapped potential in this area

 ### Possible improvements